-Burn Injury Settlement Values
+Burn Injury Lawsuit Settlement Amounts

 A serious burn is one of the most painful types of injuries.
 Burn injuries are sometimes the subject of personal injury lawsuits such as auto accidents or premises liability.
 This post will look at the potential settlement value of burn injuries in personal injury lawsuits.